HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 Likewise, the HQ and Super HQ `Presets` use even slower video encoder presets (x264 slow and veryslow, respectively) and even higher quality (RF 20 and 18, respectively), while also including surround audio.
 The price for higher quality and more features is again larger file sizes, and longer time to encode.

-Encoding a large, high quality, 4K 2160p source to 1080p can be slow on an aging computer.
+Encoding a large, high quality, 4K 2160p `Source` to 1080p can be slow on an aging computer.
 Only the fastest `Preset` completed faster than realtime, meaning the encode finished in a shorter time than it would take to watch the video.

 Let’s look at the same encodes on a faster computer.
 The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, and Windows 10 Professional.